 Possible Symptoms or Signs of Colorectal Cancer

 Colorectal cancer can have any of a number of symptoms.
-However, in its early stages, there may be no symptoms.
-Therefore, having regular colorectal cancer screening beginning at age 50 is important.
+But in its early stages, there may be no symptoms.
+Therefore, having regular colorectal cancer screening beginning at age 50 is wise.

 Symptoms of colorectal cancer can include any of the following: